 Toric contact lenses are designed for those with astigmatism.
 This eye condition is almost as common as short and long-sightedness and approximately a third of the world population are affected by it.
 The light that enters the eyes is not able to focus on one point in the retina, due to an elongated cornea or misshapen lens of the eye, leading to distorted vision.
 Toric contact lenses use advanced technologies and two corrective powers at the necessary angle to correct this.

-Part of the same Biofinity family from CooperVision, these monthly contact lenses for astigmatism are designed with Optimised Toric Lens Geometry to ensure optimal stability and visual acuity, even during active head movements.
+Part of the same Biofinity family from CooperVision, these monthly toric contact lenses are designed with Optimised Toric Lens Geometry to ensure optimal stability and visual acuity, even during active head movements.
 Wearers recommend these lenses for their reliable fit and describe them as “nice and comfortable”.

 Multifocal Lenses